 Notaries in most countries perform very different duties compared to their counterparts in the United States.
 Foreign Notaries have powers similar to attorneys and are authorized to advise and prepare documents for clients.
 However, U.S. Notaries have more limited authority, and may not advise or prepare documents for clients.

 Confusion occurs when people from other countries ask U.S. Notaries to perform official acts that are not permitted under state law.
 One common example is when a Notary is asked to certify that a foreign citizen residing in the U.S. is still alive in order to collect an overseas pension.
-These documents are known as “proof of life” certificates, but no states (except Montana) explicitly allow Notaries to certify a person is alive.
+These documents are known as “proof of life” certificates, but no state (except Montana) explicitly allows Notaries to certify that a person is alive.
 This often confuses signers who have been directed by foreign government agencies to take their life certificate to a U.S. Notary.

 What if the document is in a foreign language?